nathanfdev/deskpro/README.txt

 # Quick Guide to Importing from DeskPRO v3/v2/v1     #
 ######################################################

+1. Extract the DeskPRO files to your web server
+2. Make sure the /data folder is writable by the server
-1. Create a new MySQL database.
+3. Create a new MySQL database.
 (DeskPRO imports data leaving your existing database untouched *)
-2. Copy /config.new.php to /config.php
+4. Copy /config.new.php to /config.php
-3. Edit /config.php with a text editor and insert your *NEW* database details near the top.
+5. Edit /config.php with a text editor and insert your *NEW* database details near the top.
-4. Further down the file, find the section titled "DeskPRO Import", enter your *OLD database details
+6. Further down the file, find the section titled "DeskPRO Import", enter your *OLD database details

 USING LINUX?
-  | - 5.
+  | - 7.
 Use SSH to connect to your server, or if you are using a desktop computer, open a new terminal window.
-  | - 6.
+  | - 8.
 Change to the DeskPRO v4 directory.
 For example: cd /var/www/DeskPRO
-  | - 7.
+  | - 9.
 Execute the command: /usr/local/bin/php import.php
         (The location of PHP will depend upon where you have PHP installed; update appropriately)

 USING WINDOWS?
-  | - 5.
+  | - 7.
 From the Start menu choose "Run" and enter "cmd.exe"
-  | - 6.
+  | - 8.
 Change to the DeskPRO v4 directory.
 For example: cd C:\wamp\DeskPRO
-  | - 7.
+  | - 9.
 Execute the command: c:\wamp\bin\php\php5.3.0\php.exe import.php
        (The location of PHP will depend upon where you have PHP installed; update appropriately)

-8. Follow the on-screen instructions.
+10. Follow the on-screen instructions.
-9. Log into DeskPRO using your browser
+11. Log into DeskPRO using your browser
-10. Schedule a cron tasks (linux) or a scheduled task (windows) to run cron.php every minute
+12. Schedule a cron tasks (linux) or a scheduled task (windows) to run cron.php every minute

 Done!